Wearing Face Coverings Onboard

 In line with government guidance for travelling on public transport, if you can, you must wear a face covering whilst travelling with us.

-If you do not have a face covering whilst boarding our buses and trams, you will be able to purchase one from your driver or conductor for £1 whilst stocks last with 50p of each sale donated to the NHS.
+If you do not have a face covering whilst boarding our buses and trams, you will be able to purchase one from your driver or conductor for £1 whilst stocks last.

 We’ve also put together a guide on how to make your own masks at home by following these simple steps.